gaetanlop/Commonlit-Readability-Competition/README.md

 * 16/06/2021: Task adaptive learning following this paper https://arxiv.org/pdf/2004.10964.pdf and hugging face notebook https://github.com/huggingface/blog/blob/master/notebooks/01_how_to_train.ipynb.
 Interesting paper introducing differential learning rate: https://arxiv.org/pdf/1801.06146.pdf
 * 19/06/2021 - 20/06/2021: Read the folling paper about how to fine tune bert https://arxiv.org/pdf/1905.05583.pdf.
 Trained a simple MLP model.
 Add hidden layer of the MLP to BERT and creater an inference pipeline.
 * 21/06/2021: Finished the MLP and bert + MLP hidden layer.
 Submission tomorrow.
-* 22/06/2021: TO DO: read the following paper about weight initialization techniques for pretrained LM: https://arxiv.org/pdf/2002.06305.pdf
+* 22/06/2021: TO DO: read the following paper about weight initialization techniques for pretrained LM: https://arxiv.org/pdf/2002.06305.pdf + read the following paper about optimizing deeper transformer on small datasets: https://arxiv.org/pdf/2012.15355.pdf

 ## Things to try